[IN & OUT Airport Trip] Visit Popular Zoo and Aquarium All in One Tour!

 - * Please note that the text shown on this page includes machine translations.

-The journey starts at Memanbetsu Airport, the gateway to Eastern Hokkaido!
+Begin your Hokkaido adventure at Memanbetsu Airport — the gateway to Eastern Hokkaido!

 Lake Saroma